Blaster Al Ackerman

 His influence in the 1980s was strongly felt by neoism founder Istvan Kantor, performance artist Andre Stitt, photographer Richard Kern (who published Ackerman's writing in his magazine Dumb Fucker) and musician Genesis P-Orridge who used one of Ackerman's letters as the text of Throbbing Gristle's song "Hamburger Lady."
-Many of his stories have been made into videos by Steve "Sleeze" Steele, and one, about a man who gives his life over to the creation of a garment made of Vienna sausages, was given feature-length film treatment by Chet Pancake under the name The Suit.
+Many of his stories have been made into videos by Steve "Sleeze" Steele, and one, about a man who gives his life over to the creation of a garment made of Vienna sausages, was given half-hour-length film treatment by Chet Pancake under the title The Suit.
 In 2005 a long playing record of his spoken performances, titled I Am Drunk, was issued.
 His latest book entitled Misto Peas: Tiny Special Stories, was published in 2009 by Luna Bisonte Productions.
 The book contains rewordings or "hacks" of poet John M. Bennett's writing.
 He read from this new book at Shattered Wig Nite hosted by Rupert Wondolowski at Baltimore's 14 Karat Cabaret in November 2009.
 He was a frequent contributor to the Shattered Wig series of performances and publications.

+Personal life

+In 1971 he married Patty.
+Their daughter Stephanie was born in 1972.
+Later, Blaster and Patty divorced.

 He died in Austin, Texas in 2013.